Cloudmersive/Cloudmersive.APIClient.Java/docs/BarcodeScanApi.md

 Advanced AI scan and recognition of an image of one or more QR barcodes

 Scan an image or photo of a QR barcode and return the result.
 Uses AI deep learning to read blurry or low resultion QR barcodes.
-Supports PNG, PDF and JPEG input file formats.
+Supports PNG and JPEG input file formats.

 ### Example
 ```java